 1/3rd Co-Witness - It sets the front iron sight post at the lower 1/3 portion of the optic FOV.
 It's biggest advantage is to unclutter the field of view, and this is the most popular co witness height on most rifles.

 Night Vision Height - NV height doesn't co-witness with iron sight, and it's main purpose is to raise the optic height for night vision goggle users

 - Verify Zero Immediately

 - Perfect For AK Style Setup

-In addition, the shooter can also have the option to flip down the iron sight after zeroing if it's a foldable sight.
+Don't forget! the shooter can also have the option to flip down the iron sight after zeroing if it's a foldable sight.